THE ODD FELLOWS LODGE memberships 1871

 The new Odd Fellows’ Hall (formerly Del Sarte’s) was inaugurated on Thursday evening by a grand soiree, the proceedings at which occupy several columns of the local paper.
 Amongst those present at the soiree were the Hon.
 J. M. Wilson, Esq., M.L.C., Vice-patrons of the Order, the Hon.
 Mr. Kennerly, M.L.C., Mayor of Hobart Town &c., &c.

-Thomas Nevin attended the grand soiree on 6 July 1871 with his fiancee Elizabeth Rachel Day.
-They married exactly six days later, on 12 July 1871, at the Wesleyan Chapel Kangaroo Valley (Hobart).
-With sponsorship from the top echelons of government through commission from the Grand Lodge membership, Nevin’s financial security and standing within the professional community was nurtured and assured.
+Thomas Nevin attended the grand soiree on 6 July 1871 with his fiancée Elizabeth Rachel Day.
+They married exactly six days later, on 12th July 1871, at the Wesleyan Chapel Kangaroo Valley (now Lenah Valley) Hobart.
+With sponsorship from senior echelons in government through commission from the Grand Lodge membership, Thomas J. Nevin’s financial security and standing within the professional community was nurtured and assured.

 NEVIN-DAY – On Wednesday, 12th July, at the Wesleyan Chapel, Kangaroo Valley, by the Rev. J. Hutchison [sic], Thomas, eldest son of Mr. J. Nevin, of Kangaroo Valley, to Elizabeth Rachael [sic], eldest daughter of Captain Day, of Hobart Town.